sebdeol/e-portfolio/content/post/module_two.md

 +++
 author = "Sebastien"
-title = "Module Two"
-date = "2023-05-23"
-description = "Module two, Introduction to Object Oriented Design"
+title = "Introduction to Object Oriented Design" date = "2023-05-23" description = "Introduction to Object Oriented Design"
 +++

 Here are another 12 weeks of self reflection, broken down by units.
 I've written them in a pretty informal way.